citp/PrivacyPoliciesOverTime/analysis/README.md

 ./run_nb.sh
 ```

+Unfortunately they're a bit of a mess.
+If you're looking for a specific analysis, I recommend looking for the corresponding graph or number in the pre-generated output.

 # Miscellaneous
 The `python/` and `python/ncd_graphs/` folders contain scripts from our initial exploration of the which phrases are most "conserved"